uptimeventures/ufs-react/README.md

 const handleSubmit = values => {}
 ```

+In fact, you can break down components even further: `<Form/>` accepts a
+`component` prop that makes the syntax above even cleaner.

 Eventually, we'll release bindings for React Native.
 But there's no technical
 constraint in the way.